 Audit Committee has performed the duty independently, within a certain authority and capacity limit, required by the Charter of Audit Committee, and assigned by the Board of Directors with the cooperation of all parties involved.
 The Audit committee understands the significance of internal audit, risk management, good corporate governance to ensure sufficient internal control, adequate and acceptable level of risk management, proper supervision, as well as proper and trustworthy financial report.
-The Audit Committee had a discussion with the board of management, top executives, internal auditors and auditors every quarter.
-The works of the Committee in the year 2022 can be summarized as follow:
+The Audit Committee had a discussion with the board of management, top executives, internal auditors and auditor every quarter.
+The works of the Committee in the year 2023 can be summarized as follow:

-1. Review annual financial report for year 2022 : The Audit committee has reviewed financial statements on a quarterly basis and annual financial reports for the year 2022 of the Company and its subsidiary prior to submitting the document This includes a proper, timely release of financial information, through cooperative meeting among accounting audit, management, accounting department, and internal audit department in considering the consolidated financial statement on quarterly basis and annual financial report to enquire upon complete, correct practice of generally accepted accounting principle, the selection of accounting policy, and proper openness, including the utilizing the observation suggestions from accounting auditor to improve and correct the preparation of the Company's financial statement.
-The Audit committee agreed with accounting auditors that the Company's financial statement is in accordance with General Accepted Accounting Principles and has disclosed the information accurately and adequately.

-2. Supervision of Good Corporate Governance : The Audit Committee realized the importance of good governance and reviewed the good governance policy of the Company annually.
+- 1. Review annual financial report for year 2023: The Audit committee has reviewed financial statements on a quarterly basis and annual financial reports for the year 2022 of the Company and its subsidiary prior to submitting the document This includes a proper, timely release of financial information, through cooperative meeting among accounting audit, management, accounting department, and internal audit department in considering the consolidated financial statement on quarterly basis and annual financial report to enquire upon complete, correct practice of generally accepted accounting principle, the selection of accounting policy, and proper openness, including the utilizing the observation suggestions from accounting auditor to improve and correct the preparation of the Company's financial statement.
+The Audit committee agreed with accounting auditors that the Company's financial statement is in accordance with General Accepted Accounting Principles and has disclosed the information accurately and adequately. - 2.
+Supervision of Good Corporate Governance: The Audit Committee realized the importance of good governance and reviewed the good governance policy of the Company annually.
 The Committee also encouraged executives and employees to adopt the principle of good governance until it became the culture of the organization.
 The business is operated on the moral value, transparency and social responsibility.
-As a result the Company was evaluated excellent in Corporate Good Governance for 15 consecutive years (2008 - 2022) by Institution of Directors (IOD).